Sure Dividend

 Growth Prospects

 Target’s growth has accelerated in the past few years.
-Its growth was only slightly impacted by the coronavirus pandemic of 2020, showing the strength of Target’s stores and e-commerce businesses.
+The coronavirus pandemic of 2020 only slightly impacted its growth, which shows the strength of Target’s stores and e-commerce businesses.

 Target has invested heavily in growing new sales channels, which have greatly paid off.